 Earlier studies on current efficiency were contradictory [18-20].
 However, recent work which motivated the work reported here was reported by Pietrzyk and Thonstad [21] who performed laboratory studies on anodes containing sulfur in the range of 0 to 3.8 wt% and claimed that sulfur has negative effect on current efficiency.

-This work investigates the stability of the sodium sulfate in the cryolite-alymina melt under different conditions.
-The study suggests that sodium sulfate is not a stable compound in cryolite-alumina melts even though many phase diagrams exists.
-The results obtained here can be used to investigate the effect of sulfur on current efficiency, an important process parameter in aluminium electrolysis, and explain the possible mechanism that can contribute in current efficiency loss.
+This work investigates the stability of the sodium sulfate in the cryolite-alumina melt under different conditions.
+The study suggests that sodium sulfate is not a stable compound in cryolite-alumina melts even though many phase diagrams exist.
+The results obtained here can be used to investigate the effect of sulfur on current efficiency, an important process parameter in aluminium electrolysis, and explain the possible mechanism that can contribute to current efficiency loss.

 Experimental

 The bath mixture was composed of AlF3 (25.2 g), Na3AlF6 (319 g), CaF2 (18.92 g), Al2O3 (15.13 g).
 This corresponds to a cryolite ratio equal to 2.5, and with excess amounts of AlF3, Al2O3 and CaF2 of 6.75 wt%, 4 wt% and 5 wt%, respectively.
 The crucible with all mentioned contents was kept overnight inside the oven at 473 K (200 °C).
 The samples were melted in a gas tight furnace at 1253 K (980 °C).
 Argon was flushed to maintain inert conditions.
 The reaction vessels were made of sintered alumina and graphite.
 The carbon source was pieces of graphite which had approximate total surface area equal to 12 cm2.
 The total weight of aluminium was 12.9 grams.
 The electrolysis experiments were carried out in a laboratory cell shown in Fig 1.
-The graphite anode was lowered by 2 cm into the melt before start of the experiment, giving a total surface area of 35.5 cm2.
+The graphite anode was lowered 2 cm into the melt before start of the experiment, giving a total surface area of 35.5 cm2.
 Sodium sulfate was added as a source of sulfur in the bath.
 Each experiment contained about 600-800 ppm of sulfur in the bath.
-These levels are common in industrial cell depending on the level of contamination of the bath with carbon dust [1].
+These levels are common in industrial cells depending on the level of contamination of the bath with carbon dust [1].

 Bath samples were taken every 5 min over a time span of 30 min, then the samples were taken every 10 min for another 30 min and after that the sampling frequency was 20 min for each experiment.
 The total sulfur amount in the bath was measured by ICP-MS (Inductive Coupled Plasma - Mass Spectrometry).